leowhitehead/MontiLang/README.md

 PyInstaller requires the ldd terminal application to discover the shared libraries required by each program or shared library.
 It is typically found in the distribution-package glibc or libc-bin.

 (Note: Monti can be converted to a standalone executable with the -F flag, however this is not recommended as it creates a noticeable drop in performance.)

-Add `/dist/monti` to system path, so it can be called from anywhere.

 # Usage:
 To interpret a Monti file, use